-Services that are covered for you What you must a support of the Services that are covered for you What you must pay when you get these services Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
+Comisso that are porced for you Million and a second second Services that are covered for you What you must pay when you get these services Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
 The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
 Prior authorization requirements may apply.
-Transportation In-Network: You are covered for 50 one-way, non-emergency trips to plan-approved locations within the plan service area. \$0 copayment Please contact Member Services for information on how to arrange transportation.
+Transportation In-Network: You are covered for unlimited non-emergency trips to plan-approved locations within the plan service area. \$0 copayment Please contact Member Services for information on how to arrange transportation.
 Arrangements must be made at least 3 weekdays prior to appointment.
 Member Services will confirm your benefits and guide you to the transportation provider to plan your trip.
 Authorization may be required for trips over 35 miles.
 Prior authorization rules may apply.
 Contact the plan for details.
-Urgently needed services Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care, but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
+Urgently needed services Urgently needed services are provided to treat a non-emergency, In-Network: Urgently Needed Services \$0 copayment unforeseen medical illness, injury, or condition that requires immediate medical care, but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
 Examples of urgently needed services that the plan must cover out of network are i) you need immediate care during the weekend, or ii) you are temporarily outside the service area of the plan.
 Services must be immediately needed and medically necessary.
-If it is unreasonable given your circumstances to immediately obtain the medical care from the network provider then your plan will cover the urgently needed services from a provider out-of-network.
-In-Network: Urgently Needed Services \$20 copayment - Urgent Care Center You are covered for urgently needed services world-wide.
+If it is unreasonable given your circumstances to immediately obtain the medical care from the network provider then your plan will cover the urgently needed services from a provider out-of-network. - Urgent Care Center You are covered for urgently needed services world-wide.
 If you have an urgent need for care while outside of the U.S. and its territories, you will be responsible to pay for the services rendered upfront.
 You must submit proof of payment to CarePlus for reimbursement.
 For more information